-The Prairie State officer team is responsible for ensuring we provide reliable, affordable, and clean energy to our members.
+The Prairie State leadership team is responsible for ensuring we provide reliable, affordable, and clean energy to our members.
 Thanks to their vision, Prairie State has established itself as a forward-thinking company, and a leader in the energy industry.

 President & Chief Executive Officer

-As COO at Prairie State, Mr. Short is responsible for the direction and leadership of the power plant, mine, safety, environmental services, and procurement departments.
-Mr. Short is Prairie State’s first COO, and is recognized as a skilled power industry leader with unique experience working in Illinois and with Illinois coal.
+As President and CEO, Mr. Short is responsible for the overall direction and leadership of Prairie State, and oversees coordination with the Prairie State ownership group, which includes nine non-profit power companies serving 2.5 million member-owners across eight states.
+Mr. Short is recognized as a skilled power industry leader with unique experience working in Illinois and with Illinois coal.

 Mr. Short holds a B.S. in mechanical engineering from Iowa State University and an MBA from the University of Illinois Urbana-Champaign.
 He is an executive board member for the Council of Owners Construction Associates (COCA).

-Senior Vice President – Mining
+Vice President of Mining

-Vice President of Power Generation
+Vice President of Generation

 Vice President of Finance